pwouik/VisuDemo/README.md

 The 2048 kernels will run until all 20 000 000 points are drawn, so 20 000 000 / 2048  = 1 000 times
 With those approximation we get 13 000 pixels having improper depth.
 This is 8% of the cloud on the texture

+Actually that's not accurate, because 8% is only the proportion of issues.
+But whenever a conflict occurs, it can be overwritten later.
+So with gross assumption with assume that the proportion of conflict making it out to the final depthmap texture is 160k pixel / 20m ~0.8% of write.
+So 0.8% of 8% = 0.64% of 160k points.

 That's acceptable.
-We can fixe those 8% in our normal computation (not done yet) or shameless run a blur to fix it.
+We can maybe fixes those numbers in our normal computation (ie detect value to extreme to ignore them, not done yet) or shameless run a blur to fix it.
 Well that's assuming atomic is really expensive tbf we didn't really benchmarked it.

 We also note that this calcul heavily depends on the number of kernel on the GPU.

 All math and assumption aside we can simply observe a decent result.

 ## Leap Motion Integration